Gorisek-Bros/docs/profile.md

 | refyx | Float  | A reference to the X-point, which Y-point (from *y* attribute) is based on | True     |

 ::: warning
 X0(Y0)-axis is the axis of global coordinates system.
-You can't change its references.
+You can't change its reference.
 :::

 ::: tip